-+ existing measures of e.g. development or poverty (Human Development Index, HDI, the Multidimensional Poverty Index, MPI) are bad at coping with tradeoffs

-Martin Ravallion, 2010, Mashup indices of development, Policy Research Working Paper 5432, The World Bank Development Research Group, http://documents.worldbank.org/curated/en/454791468329342000/pdf/WPS5432.pdf

-To illustrate the distinction, consider two stylized examples of composite indices, both formed from the data on household assets and consumer durables found in the Demographic and Health Surveys (DHS).
-For index A the variables and their weights are set by the analyst, who has some concept of -economic welfare in mind, and thinks this is related to certain variables in the DHS, which are aggregated based on the analyst's judgments. ${ m FOr}$ index B, the variables and weights are instead based on a regression model calibrated to another survey data set for which a comprehensive measure of consumption (though still containing measurement errors) could be derived.
++ existing measures of e.g. development or poverty (Human Development Index, HDI, the Multidimensional Poverty Index, MPI) are bad at coping with tradeoffs http://documents.worldbank.org/curated/en/454791468329342000/pdf/WPS5432.pdf the Demographic and Health Surveys (DHS).
+For index A the variables and their weights are set by the analyst, who has some concept of -economic welfarel in mind, and thinks this is related to certain variables in the DHS, which are aggregated based on the analyst's judgments.
+For index B, the variables and weights are instead based on a regression model calibrated to another survey data set for which a comprehensive measure of consumption (though still containing measurement errors) could be derived.
 The model is calibrated to common variables in the expenditure survey and the DHS, and the regression model is used to predict wealth in the DHS.